-This blender is great for folks looking for a high quality compact blender with a long warranty.
-Don’t let the 750 watt motor deter you from buying this because it has enough power to make smoothies, sauces and soups.
+This blender is great for folks looking for a high-quality compact blender with an extended warranty.
+Don’t let the 750-watt motor deter you from buying this because it has enough power to make smoothies, sauces, and soups.

 Yes, this blender can make hot soup!
-So if you’re a sucker for gourmet quality soups like me, this is a good tool to have inside the kitchen.
+So if you’re a sucker for gourmet quality soups like me, this is an excellent tool to have inside the kitchen.

 The compact design makes this suitable inside smaller homes or single folks who only make smoothies for one.
 It comes with a 40-ounce and 20-ounce container that can make a variety of recipes.